-Climate researchers need the freedom to question widely accepted views but most find that theory isn't enough to inoculate them against the madness of millions shouting in unison - what they need is a simple, concrete, fact or illustration capable of producing a reaction sufficiently analogous to a child's response to the emperor's lack of clothes to free their secret doubts.
+Climate researchers need the freedom to question widely accepted views but most find that theory isn't enough to inoculate them against the madness of millions shouting in unison - what they need is a simple, concrete, fact or illustration capable of producing a reaction sufficiently analogous to a child's response to the emperor's lack of clothes to free them to act on the facts.

 From a rational and apolitical perspective it is obvious that the global climate change hysteria is grossly overwrought.
 The science says that atmospheric CO2 produces warming, but at a rate an order of magnitude too small to matter and both history and common sense support the idea that warmer is better than colder anyway.
 Unfortunately words like "rational" and "apolitical" do not describe the environment people trying to launch or maintain careers in the sciences find themselves in.
 What these people face, instead, is a raging torrent of uninformed opinion fed by far left idealogues whose control of the media and major funding agencies makes questioning almost any aspect of "climate science" a career ender.

-As a result many geophysical and atmospheric science faculties across North America now function in a kind of "1984" world: one in which almost everyone knows the rationale for the war on carbon to be nonsense, but everyone also understands that those willing to say so soon disappear from the more prestigious faculties, conferences, and journals while weaker colleagues loudly proclaiming the importance of research on the role CO2 generated to power the fifth light plays in the fluidity of fluorescence differentials in pigmented epithelials prosper mightily.
+As a result many geophysical and atmospheric science faculties across North America now function in a kind of "1984" world: one in which almost everyone knows the rationale for the war on carbon to be nonsense, but everyone also understands that those willing to say so soon disappear from the more prestigious faculties, conferences, and journals while weaker colleagues loudly proclaiming the importance of research on the extent to which CO2 generated by burning fossil fuels to power the fifth light negatively affects the fluidity of fluorescence differentials in pigmented epithelials prosper mightily.

 Part of the reason it's so difficult to get information about either the irreality of, or the likely positive consequences of, global warming into the public sphere is that atmospheric physics is inherently very complex and most of the people manning the gateway between science and the public (aka "the media") are not just emotionally, politically, and financially aligned with the mob, but also generally untrained, uninformed, and, often, so socially bigoted against those who pursue science that they make themselves seem both stupid and arrogant.
 Just try to imagine, for example, explaining the use of Navier-Stokes tensor fields in atmospheric physics -or even just the absurdity of making (see paragraph 8, of this) 80 year predictions to six decimal places on data that is at best accurately recorded to the nearest whole unit - to "Morning Joe" or the ladies of "The View."

-It isn't just the combination of complexity with abstraction: another big part of the problem is data corruption coupled with information hiding and refusal: explaining to almost any western reporter what the polar bear's abject failure to go extinct during the medieval warming period means in terms of today's hysteria about a hypothetical 3 degree warming by 2100 AD is no more rewarding than trying to explain to the same people that the dark ages were largely triggered by global cooling after the late Roman warming - the mental flexibility and common information they need to understand and evaluate the argument simply isn't there.
+It isn't just the combination of complexity with abstraction: the biggest part of the problem for media people is that the need for political correctness leads to information corruption coupled with information refusal: they think they know, but what they know is mostly wrong and explanations crash uselessly into walls of willed ignorance.
+Try telling almost any western reporter what the polar bear's abject failure to go extinct during the medieval warming period means in terms of today's hysteria about a hypothetical 3 degree warming by 2100 AD and you'll get an over-the-top emotional rejection, not the commitment to research and thought you'd expect from a rational person - tell that same reporter that the dark ages largely resulted from the loss of agricultural productivity brought on by the end of the late Roman warming and the best you'll get is incomprehension: the knowledge needed to assimilate and weigh the claim is simply not there.

 What's needed to counteract this in the short term is something that can provide a nucleus of reasonable doubt: something that, while neither definitive nor even necessarily correct, is easy to understand and explain, looks sciency enough to appeal to popularizer egos - and yet casts sufficient doubt on the entirety of the climate change charade to embolden researchers.
 Notice, in this, that the method or ideas leading to it can be cheerfully inadequate as science because the media won't understand anyway and those who do understand will see it for what it is: the equivalent of calculations scribbled on a napkin - intended and effective only as an intellectual counterweight to the self-doubt mob pressure relies on to prevent good people from investigating further.